ForensicArtifacts/artifacts-kb/windows/EnvironmentVariables.md

 Name | Scope | Description
 --- | --- | ---
-`%AllUsersProfile%` | System | Path of the of the "All Users" or "Common" profile directory.
-`%APPX_PROCESS%` | User | .NET applications will attempt to load WinAppXRT.dll from %PATH%
-`%COMMONPROGRAMFILES%` | System | Path of the common program files folder `%COMMONPROGRAMFILES(X86)%` | System | Path of the 32-bit common program files folder
+`%AllUsersProfile%` | System | Path of the of the "All Users" or "Common" profile directory `%APPX_PROCESS%` | User | .NET applications will attempt to load WinAppXRT.dll from %PATH% `%COMMONPROGRAMFILES%` | System | Path of the common program files folder `%COMMONPROGRAMFILES(X86)%` | System | Path of the 32-bit common program files folder on a 64-bit Windows installation `%ComSpec%` | System | Path of the command processor, typically "cmd.exe" `%DriverData%` | System | Path of the directory used for temporary state files of user-mode drivers `%PATH%` | System and User | Ordered list of paths of directories that will be searched on execution request without a specific path
+`%ProfilesDirectory%` | System | Path of a directory that contains the users' profile directories, typically "%SystemDrive%\Users"
+`%ProgramData%` | System | Path of the "Program Data" directory `%ProgramFiles%` | System | Path of the "Program Files" directory `%ProgramFiles(x86)%` | System | Path of the 32-bit "Program Files" directory on a 64-bit Windows installation `%SystemDrive%` | System | Letter of the drive in which the system directory is located, typically "C:"
+`%SystemRoot%` | System | Path of the system directory, typically "C:\Windows" `%TEMP%` | User |
+`%WinDir%` | System | Path of the Windows directory, typically "C:\Windows"

 ### References